Sample Leave of Absence Letters | How to Write (Examples)

 Seven Best Practices

-You should observe the following tips when writing a leave of absence letter for work
+You should observe the following tips when writing it:

 1. Ensure you observe a professional tone and language as you write your letter.
 This will show your employer that you are willing to cooperate before and even during your time off.

-3. Before requesting your leave, ensure that you find out your company’s leave of absence policies.
-You will be able to determine the length of the leave period and whether it is paid or unpaid according to them.
+3. Before requesting your leave, ensure that you find out your company’s absence policies.
+You will be able to determine the length of the leave period and whether it is paid or unpaid, according to them.

 5. Although it is vital to have this request in writing, it is essential and professional etiquette to first verbally inform or request your manager for the leave.

-6. For employees who work in a union, you can ask your union representative about the benefits you can receive during a leave of absence, depending on your reasons for the extended time off work.
+6. For employees who work in a union, you can ask your union representative about the benefits you can receive during the absence, depending on your reasons for the extended time off work.

-7. Ensure that your letter is formal and brief but contains all the details required to improve your chances of getting your leave of absence request approved.
+7. Ensure that your letter is formal and brief but contains all the details required to improve your chances of getting your leave request approved.

 Final Remarks